krentzd/sparse-unet/README.md

 # Installation

-Clone this repository and install the required packages from requirements.txt
+Clone this repository and run `pip install -r requirements.txt` to install the required packages.

 # Usage